 This charitable endowment fund has its advantages and disadvantages.
 Let us first analyze the benefits of the same.

 - The fund helps the organization attain its objectives by acting as financial support.

 - The fund is managed by professional managers who undertake due care in the management of the fund.

 - It acts as a regular source of income for the organization.

 - The fund provides additional support to the annual fund of the organization.

-- The proceeds of the funds can be utilized by the organization for various programs.
+- The organization can utilize the proceeds of the funds for various programs.

-- The contributions made by way of specific donations can be used for limited purposes only.
+- The contributions made through specific donations can be used for limited purposes only.

-- There may exist restrictions for the withdrawal of the funds, which may sometimes hamper the operations.
+- There may exist restrictions for the withdrawal of the funds, which may sometimes hamper operations.

-This has been a guide to What is Endowment Fund & it’s Meaning.
-Here w discuss the endowment fund example, features, and how it works along with components, types, advantages, and disadvantages.
-You can learn more about from the following articles –
+This has been a guide to what is Endowment Fund.
+We explain it with example, types, features, components, advantages & disadvantages.
+You can learn more about it from the following articles –